suvDev/MyOldSchool/README.md

 It contains some queries to insert, update, delete and add data into the mysql database and uses Restful web services to access and perform these operations.

 <b>Database:</b> MySql 8.0.21
-I am using Wamp server to access the database.
+and I am using Wamp server to access the database.
 You can download it from here: https://www.wampserver.com/en/download-wampserver-64bits/

 <b>Note:</b> It by default runs on port 3306 but I am using 3308 for this project.